psychemedia/storytelling-notes/yama-and-yami.md

 > 10 Sure there will come succeeding times when brothers and sisters will do acts unmeet for kinsfolk.
 > Not me, O fair one,—seek another husband, and make thine arm a pillow for thy consort.
 >
-> *Yamî speaks. `Destruction` : Nirriti ; the utter extinction of the human race.
+> *Yamî speaks. `Destruction`: Nirriti; the utter extinction of the human race.
 'The meaning is, a true brother will not let his sister lack a husband, and a true sister will not let her brother lack a wife.'—Wilson's Translation, Editor's note.*
 > 11 Is he a brother when no lord is left her?
 Is she a sister when Destruction cometh?
 > Forced by my love these many words I utter.
 Come near, and hold me in thy close embraces.
 >